-The Wisconsin Epidemiologic Study of Diabetic Retinopathy investigated the incidence of cataract extraction in people with diabetes.
+The “Wisconsin Epidemiologic Study of Diabetic Retinopathy” investigated the incidence of cataract extraction in people with diabetes.
 Cataract surgery was 8.3% in patients suffering from type 1 diabetes and 24.9% in those from type 2 diabetes.
-Predictors of cataract surgery included age, severity of diabetic retinopathy and proteinuria in type 1 diabetics whereas age and use of insulin were associated with increased risk in type 2 diabetics 1.
+Predictors of cataract surgery included age, severity of diabetes-related retinopathy and proteinuria in people living with type 1 diabetes, whereas age and use of insulin were associated with increased risk in people living with type 2 diabetes 1.

-An uncommon type of lens opacity, referred to as a true diabetic cataract or snowflake cataract, consists of widespread subcapsular lens opacities of abrupt onset and acute progression, typically in young people with uncontrolled diabetes.
+An uncommon type of lens opacity, referred to as a true diabetic cataract or snowflake cataract, consists of widespread subcapsular lens opacities of abrupt onset and acute progression, typically in young people with challenging diabetes.
 This is rare and some suggest this may be the initial presentation of diabetes 3.

 In a Beaver Dam Eye study 5, the incidence and progression of cortical and posterior subcapsular cataract was associated with diabetes, with longer duration of diabetes associated with an increased frequency of cortical cataract as well as an increased frequency of cataract surgery.
 In a Blue Mountains Eye Study, posterior subcapsular cataract was shown to be statistically significantly associated with diabetes 1.
-Additional studies also support a higher percentage of cortical cataracts in diabetics 7, 2.
+Additional studies also support a higher percentage of cortical cataracts in people with diabetes 7, 2.